veithen/veithen.github.io/_posts/2013-11-18-iowait-linux.md

 blogger: /2013/11/iowait-linux.html
 disqus: true
 updated: 2015-03-03
+description: >
+ For a given CPU, the I/O wait time is the time during which that CPU was idle (i.e. didn't execute any tasks) and there was at least one outstanding disk I/O operation requested by a task scheduled on that CPU (at the time it generated that I/O request).
 ---

 Some time ago I had a discussion with some systems guys about the exact meaning of the I/O wait time